Phonostalgia presents...

 Tell Me Some More

-(words by Andrew B. Sterling; music by Harry Von Tilzer)
+(w: Andrew B. Sterling; m: Harry Von Tilzer)

 45876-1 Suspended